 Porrima (Gamma Virginis).
 The name honors the "Goddess of Prophecy''.
 Porrima has been an excellent target for small telescopes for more than a hundred and fifty years, as it is a binary star comprised of two identical stars that orbit each other once every 171 years.
-But with periastron (closest approach) occurring in 2005, the two stars can be difficult to split, being separated by only 2 arcseconds: A good test for the optics of a 4 inch telescope, and an excellent example of binary star motion.
+But with periastron (closest approach) occurring in 2007, the two stars are now growing wider and wider, being separated by about 2.0 arcseconds.
+A good test for the optics of a 4 inch telescope, and an excellent example of binary star motion.

 The Virgo Cluster.
 To the north of Porrima, in the middle of the upper part of the Y-shaped portion of the constellation of Virgo, are plotted eighteen small ovals.
 These ovals represent the brightest members located near the center of the great Virgo cluster of galaxies (see Figure 32).
 The Virgo Cluster is the nearest example of a large cluster of galaxies.
 The Virgo Cluster contains more than 2,000 individual galaxies.
 The gravitational pull of the cluster is so large, that it is actually pulling on the the Milky Way and the Local Group with enough force that we will eventually "fall into" the cluster, even though we are 60 million light years away!
 The estimated mass of the cluster is 5 X 1014 times that of the sun.
 Of this enormous number, however, the visible galaxies only comprise 1%.
 The majority of the rest of this mass appears to be "dark matter'', whose true nature is still undetermined.